Wildlife / Lands

 The State of Montana is a stronghold for species like grizzly bears, wolves and mountain lions and their presence here is not accidental.
 Strong recovery programs, active education, proactive management and a tolerant public ensure that Montana’s population for these species is not only strong but growing.

 Despite their healthy populations, the success of grizzly bears, wolves and mountain lions in Montana is not without challenges, particularly to human residents.
 Growth in the wildlife population alongside Montana’s growing human population and dramatic increases in outdoor tourism, illustrated by more than a doubling of visitors in Glacier and Yellowstone National Parks in recent years, present biologist and wildlife managers with major challenges for maintaining healthy and safe co-existence of these species and people.
 Active education and management programs have been identified as the keys to success.
-Visit the project portfolio for ways to support these efforts!
+This year we have two key priorities:

 Video from the summer season